 Cap and trade

 Nova Scotia’s cap-and-trade program sets annual limits on the total amount of GHG emissions allowed in the province for the years 2019–2022.
-It covers around 80% of provincial GHG emissions.
+It covers about 80% of provincial GHG emissions.
 Every year, the province creates a set number of emission allowances that can be put in circulation equal to that year’s cap.
 The following emission allowance caps are in place:

 - 13,683,000 in 2019